na-na-hi/renget/archive/elysianrealm.md

 2nd | Kosma1 | Ultimate, basic ATK, evasion, shieldbreak damage, time extension are the key choices, must pick at least breach, can pick TDM
 2nd | Vill-V1 | 3 1 2 6 are the key choices, unlock nexus
 2nd | Griseo1 | Red Black are the key choices, unlock nexus
-Optional | Pardofelis1 | Both damage boosts are the key choices, can pick both silver generation(buy from early shop), unlock nexus; can also pick Kalpas vulnerability , Sakura vulnerability as reinforcement
+Optional | Pardofelis1 | Both damage boosts are the key choices, can pick both silver generation(buy from early shop), unlock nexus; can also pick Kalpas vulnerability as reinforcement

-!!! info Recommended to swap sigils on 5F; bleed damage is not counted as melee or ranged so the breach buff is not taken; if having difficulty then reset for Luster on 2F
+!!! info Recommended to swap sigils on 5F; if having difficulty then reset for Luster on 2F

 #->Valkyrie Quicksand weapon<-
 ->![vqvalk1](https://i.imgur.com/GChXfup.png)<-